-- (a) Except for a taking of all the units by eminent domain, foreclosure against an entire cooperative of a security interest that has priority over the declaration, or in the circumstances described in Section 2-124, a common interest community may be terminated only by agreement of unit owners of units to which at least 80 percent of the votes in the association are allocated, or any larger percentage the declaration specifies, including at least 80 percent of the votes allocated to units not owned by the declarant, and with any other approvals required by the declaration.
+- described in Section 2-124, a common interest community may be terminated only by agreement of unit owners of units to which at least 80 percent of the votes in the association are allocated, including at least 80 percent of the votes allocated to units not owned by the declarant, and with any other approvals required by the declaration.
 The declaration may require a larger percentage of total votes in the association for approval, but termination requires approval by at least 80 percent of the votes allocated to units not owned by the declarant.
 The declaration may specify a smaller percentage only if all of the units are restricted exclusively to nonresidential uses. - (b) An agreement to terminate must be evidenced by the execution of a termination agreement, or ratifications thereof, in the same manner as a deed, by the requisite number of unit owners.
 The termination agreement must specify a date after which the agreement is void unless it is recorded before that date.
-A termination agreement and all ratifications thereof must be recorded in every [county] in which a portion of the common interest community is situated and is effective only upon recordation. - (c) In the case of a condominium or planned community containing only units having horizontal boundaries described in the declaration, a A termination agreement may provide that for the sale of some or all of the common elements and units of the common interest community must be sold following termination.
+A termination agreement and all ratifications thereof must be recorded in every [county] in which a portion of the common interest community is situated and is effective only upon recordation. - (c) A termination agreement may provide for the sale of some or all of the common elements and units of the common interest community following termination.
 If, pursuant to the agreement, any real estate in the common interest community is to be sold following termination, the termination agreement must set forth the minimum terms of the sale.